 Potstickers are also very easy to make, they just take a little bit of time to fill all the dumplings and close them up.

-For that reason, I like to make these with a family member or friend since you can yack away while you knock out several dozen of these things.
+For that reason, I like to make these with a family member or friend since you can gab away while you knock out several dozen of these things.
 It’s the same as these Homemade Pierogies.
 They’re good to make with helpers!

 Here’s how to make them: